NSBLab/BrainEigenmodes/README.md

 9. `demo_wave_model_simulation.m`: MATLAB script to demonstrate how to simulate waves on a cortical surface using eigenmodes
 10. `generate_paper_figures_main_bioRxiv.m`: MATLAB script to generate the Main figures of the bioRxiv preprint
 11. `generate_paper_figures_supp_bioRxiv.m`: MATLAB script to generate the Supplementary figures of the bioRxiv preprint
+12. `generate_paper_figures_main_Nature.m`: MATLAB script to generate the Main figures of the Nature paper
+13. `generate_paper_figures_supp_Nature.m`: MATLAB script to generate the Supplementary figures of the Nature paper
+14. `generate_paper_figures_extended_Nature.m`: MATLAB script to generate the Extended Data figures of the Nature paper

 ## Installation